Lourlo: 2015 Season

-2016 season
+2016 Season

-In January, Team Liquid announced Lourlo as their top laner for the 2016 NA LCS Spring Season, filling the gap left by Quas's suspension.
-Liquid's spring split started out rocky, with an 0-2 first week and cumulative wins of 50% or worse after each of the first eight weeks.
-Eventually, their new roster started to solidify, and they climbed into a fourth-place regular-season finish, behind the newly formed and almost-undefeated Immortals, CLG, and Cloud9.
-Their quarterfinal series was an easy 3–0 over NRG, but in the semifinals, they lost a narrow five-game series to CLG (the eventual champions).
-In the fifth game, Piglet was caught out in mid-lane by a double-teleport from both Darshan and Huhi at the same time to the same ward and died.
-While Liquid was already behind in that game, it was this play that sealed the win for their opponents.
+In January, Team Liquid announced Lourlo as their top laner for the 2016 NA LCS Spring Season.
+Liquid's spring split started out rocky, with an 0-2 in the first week.
+Eventually, they climbed into a fourth-place regular-season finish.
+In playoffs, they advanced to the semifinals, where they lost a narrow five-game series to CLG (the eventual champions).
 In the third-place series against the tournament-favorite Immortals who had been knocked down in an upset by TSM, Liquid lost once again, this time 0–3, to finish the playoffs in fourth place overall and continuing their "fourth-place curse."